Welcome to my ConvertBox review guide 2021.

 You can take advantage of timely offers and promotions using ConvertBox countdown timers on your websites.

-As someone involved in periodic marketing launches, discounted offers, and promotions – to me this is a priceless feature I’m gonna be using on contents associated with those offers.
+As someone involved in periodic marketing launches, discounted offers, and promotions – to me this is a priceless feature I have been using on content associated with limited-time offers.

 #5.
 Welcome or Announcement Video Messages

-The slide-in templates work greatly for welcoming first-time visitors via a short video.
+The slide-in/call-out modal templates work greatly for welcoming first-time visitors via a short video.

 Letting them know more about you and what you can help them with.